kngwyu/rlpy3/doc/tutorial.rst

 Analyzing Results
 -----------------

-Running experiments via :func:`Tools.run.run` automatically saves the results to the specified path.
+Running experiments via :func:`tools.run.run` automatically saves the results to the specified path.
 If we run an :class:`experiments.Experiment` instance directly, we can store the results on disc with the :func:`experiments.Experiment.save` method.
 The outcomes are then stored in